 Likely pre-delivery disputes in a rising offshore market

-In a rising market, it is very unlikely that the buyer will want to cancel the contract.
-In these circumstances, it is likely that the offshore construction market will also be overheating and the builder will have experienced significant cost overruns and delays.
-The builder may therefore attempt to claim extensions of time to avoid liability for liquidated damages for delay, or to claim that it is entitled to additional payment in respect of alleged variations to the work, or to compensate the builder for implementing measures to accelerate the project.
-These disputes are therefore generally less substantial than cancellation disputes.
+In a rising market, it is very unlikely that a buyer will want to cancel a contract.
+In these circumstances, it is often the case that the offshore construction market will also be over-heating and the builder will have experienced significant cost overruns and delays.
+The builder may therefore attempt to claim extensions of time to avoid liability for liquidated damages for delay, or to claim an entitlement to additional payment in respect of alleged variations to the work or for implementing measures to accelerate the project.
+These disputes are generally less substantial than cancellation disputes.

-This, however, assumes that the construction contract has limited the buyer’s claims for damages for delay in delivery to a fixed amount of daily liquidated damages up to a cap.
+This assumes, however, that the construction contract has limited the buyer’s claims for damages for delay in delivery to a fixed amount of daily liquidated damages.
 In a rising market, these are unlikely to compensate the buyer fully for its real losses flowing from the delay in delivery, particularly if the buyer is not only losing out on revenue from the vessel, but is also itself subject to liquidated damages for delay payable to its client under the drilling contract.
 If the exclusion provisions in the contract are not watertight, the buyer may well seek to bring a very significant claim for damages for delay.

 Post-delivery warranty disputes

-Given the complexity of offshore-unit construction projects, it is inevitable that they will often not be built to the contractually required standards such that, irrespective of the oil price at any one time, disputes will arise upon delivery in respect of perceived construction defects.
+Given the complexity of construction projects for offshore vessels, it is inevitable that these vessels will often not be built to the contractually required standards.
+Therefore, irrespective of the oil price at any one time, disputes will arise after delivery in respect of perceived construction defects.

-The parties’ competing interests will typically be reconciled within the ‘warranty of quality’ provision that can be found in almost all such construction contracts.
-Offshore units are typically built pursuant to certain industry-standard contracts, though these will be heavily negotiated and modified.
-Despite this, the warranty provisions will often adopt a similar approach.
+The parties’ competing interests will typically be reconciled within the warranty of quality provision that can be found in almost all such construction contracts, and which generally adopt a standard approach.

 The warranty period

-A warranty period will usually be provided for (often 12 months), typically running from the date the unit is delivered to and accepted by the buyer during which, if a defect materialises, the builder’s warranty obligations will be invoked.
+A warranty period will usually be provided (often for 12 months), typically running from the date the unit is delivered to the buyer, during which, if a defect materialises, the builder’s warranty obligations will be invoked.

-The contract will specify what parts of the unit the builder warrants against defects during the warranty period – typically the vessel and all parts, machinery and equipment that are designed, manufactured or furnished by the builder.
+The contract will specify what parts of the unit the builder warrants against defects during the warranty period – typically the vessel and all parts, and the machinery and equipment designed, manufactured or furnished by the builder.

-The warranty will usually provide that these will be free of defects resulting from causes such as defective materials, miscalculation, poor workmanship or failure to construct in conformity with the contract, as well as specifying the types of defects that are not covered, which may include (but not be limited to) those arising from ‘perils of the sea, rivers or navigation’, normal wear and tear, overloading, improper loading and stowage, fire, or by alteration or addition by the buyer not previously approved by the builder.
+The warranty will usually provide that these will be free of defects resulting from causes such as defective materials, miscalculation, poor workmanship or failure to construct in conformity with the contract, as well as specifying the types of defects that are not covered.
+These may include defects arising from ‘perils of the sea, rivers or navigation’, normal wear and tear, improper operation, or any alteration or addition by the buyer not previously approved by the builder.

-A great many arbitrations arising from such construction projects involve determining whether a defect falls within the warranty provisions or is excluded.
+A great many arbitrations involve determining whether a defect falls within the warranty provisions.

 Nature of the buyer’s and the builder’s obligations